 She has won several prestigious awards for her poetry, including PEN Albania 2016 (from Albanian PEN Center), National Prize 'Silver Pen, 2000' for poetry, and the International Kristal Vilenica Prize (International Festival of Literature, Slovenia 2009).
 She was one of the winners of Prishtina Book Fair, 2013 (Kosovo); the winner of KULT Prize, 2013 in Albania for the best book of the year and was awarded 'Author of the Year' by the Publishers Association of Tirana Book Fair, 2013.
 Her second American collection, Child of Nature, was one of 2011 BTBA (Best Translated Book Award) poetry finalists.
 In 2012 she was one of two finalists in Poland for their European Poet of Freedom prize.

 She has published seven books of poetry in Albanian, and so far seven poetry collections translated into other languages, including Antipastoral (Italy, 2006), Kinder der natur (Austria, 2010), Dzieci natury (Poland, 2011) and Lunes en Siete Días (Selección) (Spain, 2017).

-She has given readings in America, Europe, Britain and in Ireland at the Poetry Now festival in Dún Laoghaire.
+She has given readings in America, Europe, Britain (including Aldeburgh Poetry Festival and Poetry Parnassus at London's Southbank Centre) and in Ireland at the Poetry Now festival in Dún Laoghaire.

 Books by Luljeta Lleshanaku